mialkin/docs/databases/sql/sql-interview-questions.md

 # SQL interview questions

-## `PARTITION BY`
+## Find the top-N highest-paid employees in each department

 You have an `employees` table with fields: `name`, `department`, and `salary`.
 Write a query to find the top-N highest-paid employees in each department.

-How would you handle cases where multiple employees in the same department have the exact same top salary?
+DDL:

 ```sql
 CREATE TABLE IF NOT EXISTS employees